Search The Nudge

 © Helen Murray

 Really after a bargain?
 You can see a show for 10p at the Royal Court if you don’t mind standing the whole way through.
 The views are, predictably, pretty restricted – but if you’re desperate to catch a popular show or want to see something multiple times, it’s a great option.
-The very limited number of standing tickets go on sale an hour before curtain up, and you might want to ring ahead as they’re sometimes not available for certain productions.
+The very limited number of standing tickets go on sale at 6pm on the day of the show; just rock up to the box office.

 Pay-What-You-Can at the Arcola